walt-id/waltid-ssikit-docs/getting-started/rest-apis.md

 | ESSIF API                   | http://127.0.0.1:7004 | [https://essif.ssikit.walt.id/](https://essif.ssikit.walt.id/)         |

 {% hint style="info" %}
-The Core API exposes most of the funtionalities provided by the SSI Kit, however newer features will only be released in the other API endpoints.
+The Core API exposes most of the functionalities provided by the SSI Kit, however newer features will only be released in the other API endpoints.
 Therefore, it is recommended to use the Signatory API, Custodian API and Auditor API for most use cases.
 {% endhint %}

 ### Next Steps

-* [Issuance](rest-apis/signatory-api.md) - Learn how to issue credentials
+- [Issuance](rest-apis/signatory-api.md) - Learn how to issue credentials
-* [Holders](rest-apis/custodian-api/) - Learn how to maintain secrets and sensitive data (e.g. keys, Verifiable Credentials)
+- [Holders](rest-apis/custodian-api/) - Learn how to maintain secrets and sensitive data (e.g. keys, Verifiable Credentials)
-* [Verifiers](rest-apis/auditor-api.md) - Learn how to verify credentials
+- [Verifiers](rest-apis/auditor-api.md) - Learn how to verify credentials

 ### Tutorials

-* [My First VC](../tutorials/my-first-vc.md) - Play through a whole use case from Issuance to Verification
+- [My First VC](../tutorials/my-first-vc.md) - Play through a whole use case from Issuance to Verification